- Vice-Chancellor’s Peak Award and Citation for Excellence in Research & Research Training 2011 (Research Team Category)

 - Best Lecturer in Civil Engineering (2006).

-Professor Chris Perera is an Emeritus Professor of the College of Engineering & Science.
-Prior to the Emeritus Professor appointment, he has held several leadership positions in the College and the University, as the Dean of the College (2013–2016), as the Associate Dean (Research and Research Training) of the Faculty of Health, Engineering and Science (2008–2012), and the Head of the School of Architectural, Civil and Mechanical Engineering (2002–2008).
+Professor Chris Perera is an Emeritus Professor of the College of Health, Sport & Engineering.
+Prior to the Emeritus Professor appointment, he has held several leadership positions in the College and the University, as the Dean of the College of Engineering & Science (2013–2016), as the Associate Dean (Research and Research Training) of the Faculty of Health, Engineering and Science (2008–2012), and the Head of the School of Architectural, Civil and Mechanical Engineering (2002–2008).

 Before joining VU in 1992, he spent five years as a Postdoctoral Fellow at Monash investigating the flow interaction between rivers and flood plains and optimum operation of multi-reservoir water systems.
 He also spent five years in the water industry as a hydrologist and a water resources planner both in Australia and overseas.
 He has also been a visiting research scholar at the International Institute of Applied System Analysis in Austria, the CSIRO and the Indian Institute of Science.

 Emeritus Professor Perera has published over 180 refereed research articles with more than 80 journal papers, and has attracted significant research funding, including from the Australian Research Council.
 He is also the Editor of International Water Association's Journal of Water and Climate Change.

 Emeritus Professor Perera has provided training and technical support in the past for the REALM water supply planning and management computer software tool, which is widely used in Australia.
 He also provides specialised consultancy services to water industry in water resources planning, including specialised workshops and teaching into masters level subjects.